mmehdig/apl-esslli-19-material/docs/session-4/index.md

 ROS_ETC_DIR=/opt/ros/melodic/etc/ros
 ```

-Run `source /opt/ros/melodic/setup.bash` if the environment was not ready.
+If you can't find these settings, run `source /opt/ros/melodic/setup.bash`.

+The default installation of ROS sets up these parameters however, it is important to understand that these settings are critiacl for running ROS on terminal environment.

 #### 1.2.
 Create a Workspace

-'catkin' is a build system based on CMake and extended with Python.
+After setting up terminal environment, you need to have a workspace to be able to run and execute a process.
-most famouse IDEs have their own build system to maintain processes
+For exmaple, most famouse IDEs have their own build system to maintain processes
-related to maintainig packages in a project and run them for test.
+regarding package management, maintaing all project files and run tests and delivering the finalised package.
+To manage these processes for ROS, we use `catkin`.
+Catkin is a build system based on CMake that is extended for Python as well.
-catkin prepare dependencies and the code to be build and run for ros.
+With catkin we can manage dependencies, build and run programs for ROS.

-This is how you can create a catkin workspace which you can write python
+Here is a quick way to create a catkin workspace, then we can move on to write a python
-codes for ros:
+codes for ROS:

+1. Open a terminal window
+2. Create a directory for your workspace (e.g. `~/ros_ws`)
+3. Run the shell command to make the workspace:
 ```
 mkdir -p ~/ros_ws/src
 cd ~/ros_ws/
 catkin_make
 ```

-Now that the folder is ready to be used as a ros workspace, you must source
-this workspace for shell environment:
+After you built the workspace, you must source this workspace for shell environment:
 ```
 source devel/setup.bash
 ```

-In order to check if this is correct:
+You can check if it has correctly added the workspace in your repository:
 ```
 echo $ROS_PACKAGE_PATH
 ```

-The workspace forlder is part of the `ROS_PACKAGE_PATH` for example
+This must show that the workspace directory is part of the `ROS_PACKAGE_PATH`:
 `/home/<username>/ros_ws/src:/opt/ros/melodic/share`

 In order to understand the ROS file system and folders follow [the ROS tutorial](http://wiki.ros.org/ROS/Tutorials/NavigatingTheFilesystem).

 #### 1.3.
 Create and build a package

-Within the workspace for your projects, you can have several packages.
+In a workspace for your projects, you can have several packages.
-each package is a folder containing the minimum specifications of its
+Each package is a directory in `src`, containing the minimum specifications of its
-CMake build and the required packages.
+CMake build and the dependencies with required packages.

-Using the command line tool `catkin_create_pkg` is an easy way to initialize
+You can use terminal command `catkin_create_pkg` to initialize
-a new package: `catkin_create_pkg <package_name> [depend1] [depend2] [depend3]`
+a package with its dependencies: `catkin_create_pkg <package_name> [depend1] [depend2] [depend3]`
-As an example, we create a package for this tutorial as following:
+For this tutorial, we create a package as following:
 ```
 cd ~/ros_ws/src
 catkin_create_pkg this_tutorial std_msgs rospy
 ```

-Now you need to rebuild the workspace, and source it again:
+After adding a new package, you need to rebuild the workspace, and source it again:
 ```
 cd ~/ros_ws/
 catkin_make